JZ-FE/vue-ssr-demo/README.md

 # serve in dev mode, with hot reload at localhost:8080
 npm run dev

-# build for production (use`npm run build --report`to build with bundle size analytics)
+# build for production
 npm run build

+# build for production and view the bundle analyzer report
+npm run build --report

 # serve in production mode
 npm start